Oyetola-Project-Profile/Data-modeling-project-in-PowerBI/README.md

 --------------------------------------------------------------------------------------------------------------
 ### Dataset Explained
 The source data was from an excel workbook which had 23 worksheets.
 Each worksheet was converted into a query/table.
+Data about entities such as product and customers were scattered across several worksheets and had to be merged.

 --------------------------------------------------------------------------------------------------------------
 ### Standards Applied
-Standards were adhered to, with regards to
+Uniformity and consistency is important in any project for all collaborators.
+Below are the Standards adhered to in this project:
-...Language
++ Language - English
-...Naming conventions
++ Naming conventions - Snake case
-...Table prefixes
++ Table prefixes - "dim" and "fact"
-...Identification of keys
++ Identification of keys - _id (for source data) and _key (for Surrogate keys)

 --------------------------------------------------------------------------------------------------------------